served his county and earned a Purple Heart…now he’s homeless and hungry. The hot meals he gets at Our Place Drop-In Center keep him going.

 Local Food Shelfs Supported

 Project Feed the Thousands was started in 1994 by Larry Smith, formerly of WTSA radio, and Entergy Vermont Yankee (Ret.) and George Haynes, formerly of the Brattleboro Savings & Loan (Ret.).
 Their initial goal was to fill a single tractor trailer with food for people in Brattleboro area.
 Over the years, the need has grown.
 Project Feed has also grown in size and scope.
-Today, Project Feed the Thousands collects multiple tractor trailers’ worth of food and personal care items for thousands of people in and around six communities across southeastern Vermont and southwestern, NH.
-We also aim to raise more than $100,000.00 in cash — which will help buy even more food for neighbors who would otherwise go hungry.
+Today, Project Feed the Thousands collects 200,000 meals and personal care items for thousands of people in and around six communities across southeastern Vermont and southwestern, NH.
+We also aim to raise more than $85,000.00 in cash — which will help buy even more food for neighbors who would otherwise go hungry.

 From now until December 31, you can donate items at your local drop-in center or family center, or at hundreds of other Project Feed drop-off locations located at stores, schools and businesses in our communities.